 - Do not drench adults until late summer through to late March-April. - Always use an effective drench.
-Do a resistance test to make sure. - At other times of the year, if in doubt, test before you drench. - Drench lambs and hoggets as previously.
+Do a resistance test to make sure. - At other times of the year, if in doubt, test before you drench. - · Drench lambs and hoggets after pastures have dried off.